Regularized Optimal Transport is Ground Cost Adversarial: Introduction

 \section{Introduction}

 Optimal transport (OT) has become a generic tool in machine learning, with applications in various domains such as supervised machine learning~\cite{FrognerNIPS,abadeh2015distributionally,courty2016optimal}, graphics~\cite{2015-solomon-siggraph,2016-bonneel-barycoord}, imaging~\cite{rabin2015convex,2016-Cuturi-siims}, generative models~\cite{WassersteinGAN,salimans2018improving}, biology~\cite{hashimoto2016learning,schiebinger2019optimal} or NLP~\cite{grave2018unsupervised,alaux2018unsupervised}.
-The key to using OT in these applications lies in the different forms of regularization of the original OT problem studied in the renowned books of~\cite{Villani09, SantambrogioBook}.
-Adding a small convex regularization to the classical linear cost not only helps on the algorithmic side, by convexifying the objective and allowing for faster solvers, but also add some stability with respect to the input measures, improving numerical results.
+The key to using OT in these applications lies in the different forms of regularization of the original OT problem, as introduced in references~\cite{Villani09, SantambrogioBook}.
+Adding a small convex regularization to the classical linear cost not only helps on the algorithmic side, by convexifying the objective and allowing for faster solvers, but also introduces a regularity trade-off that prevents from overfitting on data measures.

-\paragraph{Regularizing OT} Although entropy-regularized OT appears as the most studied regularization of OT, due to its algorithmic advantages~\cite{CuturiSinkhorn}, several other convex regularizations of the transport plan have been proposed in the community: quadratically-regularized OT~\cite{essid2017quadratically}, OT with capacity constraints~\cite{korman2015optimal}, Group-Lasso regularized OT~\cite{courty2016optimal}, OT with Laplacian regularization~\cite{flamary2014optimal}, among others.
+\paragraph{Regularizing OT} Although entropy-regularized OT is the most studied regularization of OT, due to its algorithmic advantages~\cite{CuturiSinkhorn}, several other convex regularizations of the transport plan have been proposed in the community: quadratically-regularized OT~\cite{essid2017quadratically}, OT with capacity constraints~\cite{korman2015optimal}, Group-Lasso regularized OT~\cite{courty2016optimal}, OT with Laplacian regularization~\cite{flamary2014optimal}, Tsallis Regularized OT~\cite{muzellec2017tsallis}, among others.
 On the other hand, regularizing the dual Kantorovich problem was shown in~\cite{liero2018optimal} to be equivalent to unbalanced OT, that is optimal transport with relaxed marginal constraints.